|

 Being

-life was like back then, with many examples of huge
+what life was like back then, with many examples

-Fords.
-The basic storyline is extremely hard to follow,
+Holdens and Fords.
+The basic storyline is extremely

-is the only reference to this in the whole movie and
+reference to this in the whole movie and nothing

 From

-and frolic around a bit before Cosy and his friend
+girls and frolic around a bit before Cosy and

-dump them and head back onto the road.
-Between scenes
+his friend dump them and head back onto the road.

 Well,

-before catching them and shooting them both while
+a while before catching them and shooting them

-they were trying to help a couple they made crash
+both while they were trying to help a couple they

 Although